codingbelief/arm-architecture-reference-manual-for-armv8-a/zh/chapter_d4/d43_4_control_of_secure_or_non-secure_memory_access.md

 For VMSAv8-64 table descriptors for stage 1 translations, the descriptor includes an NSTable bit, that indicates whether the table identified in the descriptor is in Secure or Non-secure memory.
 For accesses from Secure state, the meaning of the NSTable bit is:

-在 VMSAv8-64 的 stage 1 translation table descriptor 中，包含 NSTable bit，该 bit 用于指示该 descriptor 所指向的 table 是在 Secure 还是 Non-secure memory。在 Secure state 的内存访问中，NSTable bit 的含义如下：
+在 VMSAv8-64 的 stage 1 translation table descriptor 中，包含 NSTable bit，该 bit 用于指示该 descriptor 所指向的 table 是在 Secure 还是 Non-secure memory。在 Secure state 的内存访问中，NSTable bit 的用法如下：

 **NSTable == 0**
 The defined table address is in the Secure physical address space.
 In the descriptors in that translation table, NS bits and NSTable bits have their defined meanings.

 **NSTable==1**
 ThedefinedtableaddressisintheNon-securephysicaladdressspace.Becausethistableisfetched from the Non-secure address space, the NS and NSTable bits in the descriptors in this table must be ignored.
 This means that, for this table: